blair55/blair55.src/content/blog/parallel-hetero-async.md

 ---
 title: "Parallelising Heterogeneous Async Calls"
-date: 2025-12-01T10:00:00Z
+date: 2025-12-04T00:00:00Z
 draft: true
+featured: true
 tags:
   - fsharp
-  - functional
   - parallelism
   - concurrency
   - async
   - task
 ---

-## Sub title: What's the common name for this pattern?

-> This is a post for the [FSharp Advent Calendar 2025](https://sergeytihon.com/2025/11/03/f-advent-calendar-in-english-2025/)
+This is a post for the [FSharp Advent Calendar 2025](https://sergeytihon.com/2025/11/03/f-advent-calendar-in-english-2025/).

-The [support for `and!` in task expressions](https://learn.microsoft.com/en-us/dotnet/fsharp/whats-new/fsharp-10#support-for-and-in-task-expressions) in F# 10 made me think about how I approach this with F# `Async`.
+Some of the changes in F# 10 got me thinking about approaches to parallelism, past and present.

-### `Async.Parallel`
+### Async.Parallel

-This library function is built for orchestrating async calls with _homogenous_ return types.
+This system library function is built for orchestrating async calls with _homogenous_ return types.
 It has an overload that permits controlling the degree of parallelism.

 ```fsharp
 static member Parallel:
    computations: seq<Async<'T>> -> Async<'T array>
 ```

-It's great for situations where we want to make multiple calls to the same api endpoint with different arguments - because each call expects the same response, we end up with a collection of the response type.
+It's great for situations where we want to make multiple calls to the same api endpoint with different arguments - because each call expects the same response, we end up with a collection of the response type when all the calls are complete.
+And given the calls are made in parallel, we might only have to wait as long as the longest call.

 ```fsharp
 let fetchData i: Async<string> = ...